 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-If installed, remove the air shroud. - 4.
-Remove the processor and heat sink module (PHM) or the Direct Liquid Cooling module
+Remove the air shroud or remove the GPU air shroud. - 4.
+Remove the processor heat sink module.

-CAUTION: You may find the CMOS battery loss or CMOS checksum error displayed during the first instance of powering on the system after replacing the processor or system board.
+CAUTION: You may find the CMOS battery loss or CMOS checksum error that is displayed during the first instance of powering on the system after the processor or system board replacement which is expected.
 To fix this, simply go to setup option to configure the system settings.